Navigation with system

 – Find parking nearby

-– Regular free map updates.
+– Regular free map updates. - AI DASHCAM

 – Warnings about possible problems on the road